jaronswain/jaronswain/README.md

 ## 🌎🌍🌏
 ### Hi there 👋

-Hi there, welcome to my GitHub.
-This is where I publish some of my geospatial tools and scripts.
+Hi there, I'm a GIS Analyst and Geographer with a passion for spatial data.
+This is where I publish geospatial tools/scripts and some of my projects.

 <!--
 **jaronswain/jaronswain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.